Skip to Content

 3. Action Rhymes

-Action rhymes encourage children to move their entire bodies and develop their gross motor skills.
+Action rhymes encourage children to move their bodies and develop gross motor skills.
 They also teach children listening skills as they need to pay attention to the words in order to follow the actions.

 Here is an example: